charliermarsh/trellis/README.md

 ## What's missing?

 - Instructions for running locally or on CI.
-- An example of running on GitHub Actions.
 - An example of using TypeKit with Pulumi.
 - Ability to run builds remotely.